Will-1-Am/100DaysOfCode/README.md

 Learned that it can help to specify the data type of a constant when it is an optional in Swift.

+Finished Day 11 with a shabang and a rewrite of an article about Bash in support of #Hacktoberfest2018 #100DaysOfCode  Roll on day 12.

 ### R1Day012